vectorgrp/OSC-NCAP-scenarios/README.md

 ### Notes for users of [Vector DYNA4](https://www.vector.com/dyna4)

-- As OpenSCENARIO XML 1.3 is used, DYNA4 Release 9 or greater needs to be used.
+- We recommend to use DYNA4 Release 9 SP1.
 - DYNA4 already comes with an example project 'Demo_NCAP'.
 The most important differences of the files in this repository compared to the DYNA4 delivery are as follows:
   - relative paths between files are used instead of DYNA4 database paths using DYNA4's content management prefix
   - Vehicle Catalog and Pedestrian Catalog contain only entities that are used within the scenarios of this repository